 - Cut out each pattern piece along the solid line (the ring tab is only used on the longer adjustable straps).

 NOTE: Your printer paper may be transparent enough to allow the pattern matching steps shown below.
-If you have trouble seeing through the printout, trace the pattern onto tissue or pattern grid fabric.
+If you have trouble seeing through the printout, trace the pattern onto tissue or pattern grid paper.

 - From the fabric for the exterior, facings, and pockets, fussy cut the following: